noooop/Reading_List/awesome_retrieval.md

 - Wed, 8 May 2024 [Arctic-Embed: Scalable, Efficient, and Accurate Text Embedding Models](https://arxiv.org/abs/2405.05374)
   - we leverage Large Language Models to generate novel queries

 # Knowledge distillation
 随着开源的模型越来越多，知识蒸馏越来越成为高效的训练手段
 - Mon, 19 Aug 2024 [Improving embedding with contrastive fine-tuning on small datasets with expert-augmented scores](https://arxiv.org/abs/2408.11868)
   - utilizes soft labels derived from expert-augmented scores
 - Thu, 26 Dec 2024 [Jasper and Stella: distillation of SOTA embedding models](https://arxiv.org/abs/2412.19048)
+  - Stage 1&2: Distillation from Multiple Teachers
+    - Lcosine
-  - Knowledge distillation
+    - Lsim
-  -  teacher models to automatically generate soft labels for all text pairs
+    - Lresim teacher models to automatically generate soft labels for all text pairs
+    - The biggest advantage of distillation vectors is that we do not need any supervised data
+    - In stage 1, stage 2 and stage 3, we use fineweb-edu as our main text training dataset
+  - Stage 3: Dimension Reduction
     - Matryoshka Embedding
+ - Stage 4: Unlock Multimodal Potential
 - Wed, 26 Mar 2025 [Dewey Long Context Embedding Model: A Technical Report](https://arxiv.org/abs/2503.20376)
+  - Architecture
+    - modernbert-large
+  - Training Recipe
+    - Chunk-Alignment Training
+      - Our model can generate three types of embeddings:Late Chunking 的含金量在不断升高
+        - CLS embedding
+        - Chunk embeddings
+        - Mean embedding
+    - Knowledge distillation
+      - We use Linq-Embed-Mistral(Kim et al., 2024) as our teacher model.
+      - We get unsupervised texts from Infinity-Instructand fineweb-edu.
+      - 直接用 unsupervised texts 做 Knowledge distillation 啊
+      - We take two strategies to split text to chunks:
+        - Split Text by Word 30% probability
+        - RecursiveCharacterTextSplitter in langchain 70% probability

 # Hard Negative Mining
 - Wed, 8 May 2024 [Arctic-Embed: Scalable, Efficient, and Accurate Text Embedding Models](https://arxiv.org/abs/2405.05374)